FAQ, the Royal Swedish Academy of Sciences’ scholarships

 Provide the contract number, the reason for the change of purpose, and attach a new budget breakdown for the new purpose.
 Applications for change of purpose should be sent to scholarship@kva.se.

 Decisions regarding change of purpose are made by the scholarship committee and take approximately 2-3 weeks.
+You must inform your university/institution yourself about the approved change of purpose.

 How do I apply for an extended disposition time?